Aydingkol: Geography

 The lake is located in the south hinterland of the Turpan Depression, approximately 35 kilometres away from the city of Turpan.
 From east to west, the lake spans 40 kilometres; the north-south span is 8 kilometres; and the total area of the lake is 200 square kilometres.
 The lake was formed from the formation of an orogeny of the Himalayas 249 million years ago, and once held approximately 5 million square kilometres of inland sea, which at one time surged up and became vastly extended.
 During the winter of 1948, the lake basin was once filled with freshwater, which primarily originated from melted snow water from the mountains, as well as supplementary groundwater; owing to the lesser use of water to irrigate cultivated land during the winter, the water level was higher.
 During the summertime, the water level declined as a result of increased use of irrigation water for farming, as well as significant natural evaporation.
 Due to the expansion of farming in the region, the population using water from the lake subsequently increased, and by 1958 the lake only held up to 22 square kilometres, with a water depth of about 0.8 metres.
 As of 2000, except for the southwest region, little lakewater remained, and the entire lake area has become a saltpan, with the centre of the lake holding silt swamps, and no longer holds any native birds.
 During times of intense sunshine, mirages can often be seen.

-Nowadays, Ayding Lake has a salt mill, which uses the region's alum salt crystals and saltpeter raw materials to manufacture chemical products.
+Nowadays, Aydingkol has a salt mill, which uses the region's alum salt crystals and saltpeter raw materials to manufacture chemical products.
 Scenic tours also run near the lake.